nahidnfr123/laravel-guardian/packages/NahidFerdous/Shield/README_OLD.md

 # Shield Package

 **Shield** is the zero-config API boilerplate for Laravel 12.
 It ships with Sanctum or Passport authentication + social authentication, role/ability management, ready-made routes, seeders, factories, middleware logging, and an extensible configuration layer so any Laravel app can install the same battle-tested API surface in minutes.
-Inspired by Shield | https://github.com/hasinhayder/shield
+Inspired by Tyro | https://github.com/hasinhayder/tyro

 ## Why Shield?